BenGothard/PDF-Text-Extractor/README.md

 A Python script that converts PDF files to MP3 audio using macOS's built-in text-to-speech engine.

+I was frustrated when I wanted to listen to the Deep Research results within ChatGPT, since all of the "free text to speech" providers severely capped my characters or hours.
+So now we can all listen to whatever we want.

 ## Requirements

 - Python 3.6 or higher